maexx393/infusion-protocol/fusion-extension/algorand/ALGORAND_FINAL_STATUS.md

 The only remaining step is manual contract deployment, which is a user action due to AlgoKit CLI version differences.
 The integration is production-ready and waiting for deployment.

-**🎯 Mission Accomplished: Bi-directional cross-chain swaps for EVM-NEAR and EVM-Algorand are now fully implemented!**
+**🎯 Mission Accomplished: Bi-directional cross-chain swaps for Near and Algorand are now fully implemented!**